Zhengdw/zhengdw.github.io/_posts/2021-09-14-csawctf-bits.md

 so it is enough to figure out what `d` is.
 We are given `publ = G.pow_mod(d, N)` and `G = 2`, so we need to solve the discrete log problem to recover `d`.
-Normally this is very difficult without knowing the factorization of $N$, but we also have access to an oracle.
+Normally this is very difficult without knowing the factorization of $$N$$, but we also have access to an oracle.

 ```rust